gustavogutierrezutp/is304/README.md

 ```

 ### Notes:
-I'm aware that the matrix implementation is missing some operators, which I skipped since my main focus was on covering the exercise requirements.
+As before, you can check the full code whenever you want.
+I just included the portion I considered most relevant.
+Also, I'm aware that the matrix implementation is missing some operators, which I skipped since my main focus was on covering the exercise requirements.
 In addition, I was not able to properly implement point 3 (Neural Network), so I decided not to include it in this homework.